-This method of sealing the fraying polyester ribbon edges is well known (I didn’t invent it) and described in many tutorials, for example, you may read about it in this article How to stop ribbon fraying or see it in this YouTube video from TheRibbonRetreat.com channel.
+This method of sealing the fraying polyester ribbon edges is well known (I didn’t invent it) and described in many tutorials, for example, you may read about it in the article How to stop ribbon fraying or see it on this YouTube video from TheRibbonRetreat.com channel.

 Repeat the operation for all 12 squares.

 2. Fold a petal from each square, seal the corners with flame

 We now fold the ribbon in a triangle by bringing two opposite corners together.